 Omnis Weather: Example Web Services Client Library

-We have created an example library that demonstrates the capability of Omnis to consume a RESTful web service.
+We have created an example library that demonstrates the capability of Omnis to consume a REST web service.
 The example app is hosted on an AWS Cloud server: view the online example app

 To open the app on a tablet or mobile you can enter the shortcut URL into your browser: bit.ly/OmnisWeatherApp (accesses the same app, but this shortcut is easy to type on your phone)

 Download the library here: RESTWEATHER.ZIP (library compatible with Omnis Studio 10.1 or above, using the OW3 worker objects and responsive forms).

 To open and run the app in design mode, you'll need the latest version of Omnis Studio 10.1.x which you can download here: www.omnis.net/download